Unsupervised Multi-modal Feature Alignment for Time Series Representation Learning: Regularization Based Multi-Modal Feature Alignment Algorithm

-It is assumed that the samples in the dataset and their transformed features are independently and uniformly sampled with a distribution $p_{\text{data}}^\prime$ as entities of interest.
-As discussed in Section~\ref{sec:tran}, the selection of the transformation-encoder combinations decides the learners inductive bias respectively, and thus affects the determination of equivalent sample pairs.
-We construct a distribution for semantic equivalence of pairs of the entities, $p_{\text{sim}}$, whose PDF is defined as a piecewise function, $ \frac 1 k \pi_{T_{(x_i)}, T_{(x_j)}}(x_i, x_j): \mathbb{R}^{\text{data}} \times \mathbb{R}^{\text{data}} \mapsto \mathbb{R}$, where $T_{(x_m)}=T^{(n)}$ denotes the transformation used to acquire $x_m \in X^{(n)}$.
-Next, we can generalize $\mathcal{G}$ into a graph describing any of the entities conforms $p_{\text{data}}^\prime: \mathbb{R}^{\text{data}} \mapsto \mathbb{R}$, and weighted edges between them.
-Since LE problem is strongly related to the concept of Laplacian operator and eigenfunction of it, we next define them in Definition~\ref{def:laplace} and Definition~\ref{def:lap_eig}, respectively.
+\textbf{Capturing distributions with eigenfunctions.} Next, we can generalize $\mathcal{G}$ into a graph describing any of the entities conforms $p_{\text{\textit{data}}}^\prime$, and weighted edges between them.
+Since the GLE problem is strongly related to the concept of the Laplacian operator and its eigenfunction, we next define them in Def.~\ref{def:laplace} and Def.~\ref{def:lap_eig}, respectively.